IlyasPatel/ilyaspatel.github.io/_posts/ansible/2018-01-14-tdd-your-infrastructure-code-with-kitchen.md

 For our first test, we will install the MySQL database using an Ansible playbook and the test will confirm the database is installed and running.

-Let's start by specifying our environment by creating a .kitchen.yml file in the *ansible-test-kitchen* directory and by defining a driver, provisioner and platform for the test.
+Let's specify our environment by creating a .kitchen.yml file in the *ansible-test-kitchen* directory and by defining a driver, provisioner and platform for the test.

 `touch .kitchen.yml`